bonitasoft/bonita-continuous-delivery-doc/md/licensing_prerequisites.md

 # Licensing Prerequisites

-In order that your deployment retrieves a license for Bonita BPM automatically, you need to set the following variables in your scenario:
+In order that your deployment retrieves a license for  Bonita automatically, you need to set the following variables in your scenario:

 |Name|Description|Sample|
 |-|-|-|